cralbers/transposon-annotations-mapping/docs/transposon_anno_workflow/a3_anno_combine.md

 conda activate transposon_annotation_tools_env
 reasonaTE -mode checkAnnotations -projectFolder workspace -projectName testProject
 ```
-- anything that is marked as completed when this is run will be considered by the rest of the pipeline
+- anything that is marked as completed will be considered by the rest of the pipeline